JustEngl/GenEstate_Ai/README.md

 ## Credits

-Created by Justus Engel / EngelData
+Created by Justus Engel / EngelData in 2025